-There are three primary aftercare or rehabilitation options available and each has its own rules, regulations, and entrance requirements.
+Each has its own rules, regulations and entrance requirements.

 Skilled nursing facility

-Skilled nursing facilities, also referred to as rehab centers or nursing homes, are for people who require 24-hour nursing services and skilled medical care.
+Skilled nursing facilities, also referred to as rehab hospitals or nursing homes, are for people who require 24-hour nursing services and skilled medical care.
 They’re typically the best places to be if the patient’s doctor orders inpatient services, or if the patient will benefit from specialized treatment following the hospital stay, such as intensive physical or speech therapy.

 SNFs offer short-term rehabilitation stays that may be covered by Medicare, for up to 100 days.
 To have a stay covered by Medicare, the patient must enter a Medicare-approved SNF within 30 days of a hospital stay that lasted at least 3 days.
 If the patient is confined to a bed, or requires extensive nursing services, a skilled nursing facility is the best option.